-MEDICAL INSURANCE PLANS
+INSURANCE PLANS

-The City of Walker offers group hospitalization, accident, and major medical insurance coverage and life insurance coverage for full-time employees and eligible dependents.
-In addition, the City offers optional dental insurance.
+The City of Walker offers many insurance benefits including but not limited to group hospitalization, accident, major medical, dental, vision, and life insurance for full-time employees and eligible dependents.
 As part of a continuing effort to provide benefits to meet the varying needs of its employees and to control spiraling insurance costs, the City yearly evaluates all options for health insurance plans.

-More detailed information on the benefits of each of the plans offered as well as premium amounts and enrollment cards are available in the Administrative Office.
+More detailed information on the benefits of each of the plans offered as well as premium amounts and enrollment forms-are available in Human Resources.

-• The City of Walker may make the following deductions from the employee's paycheck when specifically authorized in writing by the employee: insurance premiums, hospital medical plan premiums, and charitable contributions.
+The City of Walker may make the following deductions from the employee's paycheck when specifically authorized in writing by the employee: insurance premiums, hospital medical plan premiums, and charitable contributions.

-- Coverage in an insurance program shall be optional for each full-time employee. - The City of Walker pays a set portion of the premium for the health coverage plan.
-Once you have signed up for coverage in the Health Insurance plan, you can make changes to your coverage only during open enrollment and qualifying event. - Life insurance is provided for all full time employees at the expense of the City. - Supplemental insurance coverage is also offered to full time employees.
-You are required to pay the full cost of premiums for any supplemental coverage you choose.
+- Enrollment in an insurance program shall be optional for each full-time employee. - The City of Walker pays a set portion of the premium for the healthcare coverage plan.
+Once an employee has signed up for coverage in a health insurance plan, changes to coverage may only be made during open enrollment and due to a qualifying event. - A Basic Term Life/AD&D insurance policy is provided for all full time employees at the expense of the City.

+Supplemental insurance coverage is also offered to full time employees.
+The full cost of premiums for any supplemental coverage chosen is paid by the employee.